ankitects/anki-manual/src/background.md

 This was a revolution in learning, as it meant material could be learnt and retained with the absolute minimum amount of effort necessary.
-SuperMemo’s slogan sums it up: with spaced repetition, you can 'forget about forgetting'.
+SuperMemo's slogan sums it up: with spaced repetition, you can: "forget about forgetting".

 ## Why Anki?